|Name:||Dumbbell Shoulder Press|

 The dumbbell shoulder press can be a great tool for all experience levels.

-While beginners can see noticable progress with the dumbbell shoulder press, the barbell overhead press is more suitable because it builds strength faster.
+While beginners can see noticeable progress with the dumbbell shoulder press, the barbell overhead press is more suitable because it builds strength faster.
 Even if gaining muscle is your main goal, maximizing strength now enables greater muscle growth down the line.

 This shoulder exercise is a great exercise if you’re an intermediate or advanced lifter looking to build bigger and wider shoulders, or improve strength/size asymmetries between your left and right deltoids.